When Coverage Is Denied

 To ensure your all perils coverage is valid, you must follow the conditions of your policy.

-Becasue of the Graduated Driver Licensing (GDL) Program, you need to be especially cautious lending your vehicle to any new driver.
+Under the Graduated Driver Licensing (GDL) Program, you need to be especially cautious lending your vehicle to any new driver.
 Anyone in the GDL Program who breaks the rules of the program is not authorized by law to drive.

 Your Autopac won’t cover you if you lend your vehicle to any driver who isn’t authorized by law to drive.